Yashu9977/churn_prediction/README.md

-# Model Inferencing for daily level usage
+# Model Inferencing for daily level usage - instructions to run

 Creating a Python Environment